leonitousconforti/the-wireguard-effect/README.md

 ## Security :closed_lock_with_key:

 the-wireguard-effect is not an official WireGuard project, and WireGuard is a registered trademark of Jason A. Donenfeld.
 The is a hobby project of mine, it has not received an independent security audit and never will.
+If that bothers you then don't use it.

 ## Contributing and getting help :speech_balloon: :beers: